 Choosing clothes for the wedding can sometimes be a bit exciting or tricky.
 You want to do your best for the bride and groom and fit in.
 Fortunately, in many cases, the bride and groom already provide some guidance.
 In fact, many weddings have a certain colour theme or dress code, which guests have to comply with.

 Many couples choose to get married with a particular colour scheme.
-You can already see this in the invitation, which is often designed in the same colour scheme.
+You can already see this from the invitation, which is often designed in the same colour scheme.
 For a summer wedding, for example, this could be cheerful colours like yellow or green.
 Guests are then expected to appear in the colour scheme.
 If this is the case, it will be indicated on the invitation.
 If not?
-Then showing up in the colours of the invitation is still a good option.
+Then it's still a good option to go in the colours of the invitation to come.
 Then you can be sure you are in the right direction.

 Another common trend is to have a dress code.
 This can be anything from Summer Chic to Casual Chic.
 As these names suggest, you are often expected to come dressed chicly.
 This means that you don't arrive in sweatpants, but come dressed a bit more neatly.
 With Summer Chic, some breezy, roomy clothes suit.
 Think flouncy skirts and dresses for women and loose trousers for men.
 With Casual Chic, go for more casual garments, like a short-sleeved shirt, and use chic accessories.

-When a wedding has a dress code or colour scheme, it will be mentioned on the invitation.
+If a wedding has a dress code or colour scheme, it will be listed on the invitation.
 So pay close attention to this.

 What to wear

-The invitation often states the desired colour or theme in which you, should dress, but it does not say exactly which garment.
+On the invitation is often the desired colour or theme in which you, should dress, but it does not say exactly which garment.
 Some weddings specifically ask for a dress or suit, but most couples leave this a bit more open-ended.

 wedding dresses for men

 What men wear to a wedding depends on the type of wedding.
 At formal weddings, you are expected to come in a suit, with a white shirt.
 The suit colour will depend on the colour scheme or dress code.
 When there is none, a dark blue or grey suit is a good choice.
 However, most weddings will not be very formal, so you can be fine with colours and patterns.
-For example, you can choose a shirt in the colour or atmosphere of the theme or a jacket on trousers.
-For a summer wedding, lighter colours such as light blue or light pink are always good and also add a cosy colour to the party.
+For example, you can opt for a shirt in the colour or atmosphere of the theme or for a jacket on a pair of trousers.
+For a summer wedding, lighter colours such as light blue or light pink are always good and also provide a cosy tan to the party.
 At a winter wedding, men often wear darker colours, such as dark blue, dark red or shades of brown.
-Also, at informal weddings you don't have to wear a tie, but can go for a bow tie.
+Also, at informal weddings, you don't have to wear a tie, but can go for a bow tie.
 This can again have a matching colour or pattern.
 Choose neat shoes, such as patent shoes or so-called office shoes in brown.
 For a summer wedding, you can also opt for neat slip-on shoes.

 weddingclothing for women